tmpfs/prism/README.md

 For any non-trival RN application the question arises on how to manage styles for your components.
 The Prism library provides a solution using idiomatic techniques that will leave your JSX clean and serene allowing you to more easily focus on your application's state and logic.

+If you want to migrate an existing application you should start with [Prism Primitives][] which provides a drop-in replacement for the RN visual components.
+See [Prism Components][] for some *slightly* more advanced components; if you want to see a running application clone and run the RN app in the [Prism Components][] repository.

 ## Getting Started

 ### Defining Styles